-Table 1: Assessment of Potential Labour R Risks --- -------
+Table 1: Assessment of Potential Labour Risks

-Potential Risk as identified in ESS2 Type of Worker Likely to be affected The magnitud e of the Potential Risk Mitigation measures 1.
-Potential Risk related to construction phase Risk in Occupational Health and Safety (OHS) including Child labour, Forced/ trafficked labor, and SEA/SH All construction workers All TA workers Primary Supply Workers Low to moderate with the possibility of long- term effect Provisions on working conditions, management of workers' relationships, occupational health and safety (including personal protective equipment, and emergency preparedness and response), code of conduct (including relating to SEA and SH), forced labor, child labor as per general EHSG of the World Bank.
-Labor influx into local communities, including the transmission of communicable diseases, such as HIV/AIDS All construction workers All TA workers Primary Supply Workers Local community Low to moderate but temporary Provide accommodation for external workers Camping and a code of conduct will be provided To sensitize the community at the scheme level to apply for project employment opportunities The contractor should prioritize local members to avoid a labor influx To provide training and awareness on how to prevent HIV/AIDs and other Sexual Transmitted Diseases to the workers and community around the project area Complains from project activities All construction workers All TA workers Primary Supply Workers; and local community Low to moderate with the possibility of long- term effect Establish a grievance mechanism prior to engaging Project workers and thereafter maintain and operate it throughout Project implementation.
-Ensure compliance with Environmental and Social safeguards tools such as C-ESMP, SEP, and LMP.
+Potential Risk as identified in ESS2 Type of Worker Likely to be affected The magnitud e of the Potential Risk Mitigation measures Risk in Occupational Health and Safety (OHS) associated with working in confined species in fish processing operations Physical hazards such as cuts and falls and exposure to biological hazards.
+Child labour, Forced/ trafficked labor, and SEA/SH and GBV Labor influx into local workers All TA workers All TA workers Primary Supply Workers The deficit of the Workers All TA workers All TA workers Primary Supply Workers The deficit of the Workers The deficit of the Workers All TA workers Primary Supply Workers The deficit of the Workers of the Workers of the Workers of the Workers The deficit of the Workers communities, including the transmission of communicable diseases, such as HIV/AIDS workers All TA workers Primary Supply Workers Local community moderate but temporary Camping and a code of conduct will be provided To sensitize the community at the scheme level to apply for project employment opportunities The contractor should prioritize local members to avoid a labor influx To provide training and awareness on how to prevent HIV/AIDs and other Sexual Transmitted Diseases to the workers and community around the project area Complains from project activities All construction workersAll TA workers Low to moderate with the possibility Establish a grievance mechanism prior to engaging Project workers and thereafter maintain and operate it throughout Project implementation.